nicky1525/Gomoku/README.md

 #### AddMove(Move)
 Adds the new Move to the Moves collection.

-#### CheckForWinner(Coordinates)
+#### CheckForWinner(Move, Moves)
-Checks the given coordinates to see if there is a winner.
-It takes a coordinate for performance reasons, because we can avoid checking everything if we just check for the latest move.
-In the context of this method, the given coordinate is the origin for the purpose of checking.
+Checks the given last move to see if there is a winner.
+It takes a move for performance reasons, because we can avoid checking everything if we just check for the latest move.
+In the context of this method, the given move is the origin for the purpose of checking.

 ### GameManagerDelegate Methods